Anxiety Disorders: Exploring the Different Types

 • Persistent and excessive worry about losing attachment figures

-• Refusal to be alone or without attachment figures
+• Refusal to be alone or away from attachment figures

 • Nightmares about separation